Reidemeister numbers for arithmetic Borel subgroups in type A: Introduction

 The \emph{Reidemeister number} of $\phee$, denoted by $R(\phee)$, is the total number of $\phee$-conjugacy classes (also called {Reidemeister classes} of $\phee$).
 In particular, the \emph{class number} of a group is just $R(\mathrm{id})$.
 The \emph{Reidemeister spectrum} $\RSpec(G)$ of the group $G$ is defined as the set

 of all possible Reidemeister numbers for $G$.
 Following Taback and Wong~\cite{TabackWong0}, we say that $G$ has \emph{property}~$\Ri$ when $\RSpec(G) = \{\infty\}$.

-The main interest in a group having or not~$\Ri$ is due to connections with fixed point statements in different areas; we refer the reader, e.g., to \cite[Theorem~6.1]{DacibergWongCrelle}, \cite[Theorem~10.1]{SteinbergEndo}, and \cite[Theorem~5.4]{Brasuca0} for examples in algebraic topology, Lie theory, and cohomology, respectively.
+A main reason for interest in the question whether a group does or does not have $\Ri$ is the connection with fixed point statements in different areas; we refer the reader, e.g., to \cite[Theorem~6.1]{DacibergWongCrelle}, \cite[Theorem~10.1]{SteinbergEndo}, and \cite[Theorem~5.4]{Brasuca0} for examples in algebraic topology, Lie theory, and cohomology, respectively.

+Our first main theorem concerns the behavior of property~$\Ri$ within the family of $S$-arithmetic groups, so we now recall their definition.
+Let $\mbB$ be a linear algebraic group defined over a global field $\K$.
+A group $\Gamma$ is called an $S$-arithmetic subgroup of $\mbB(\K)$ if $\Gamma$ is commensurable with the subgroup $\rho^{-1}(\GL_n(\OS)) \leq \mbB(\K)$ for a ring of $S$-integers $\OS \subset \K$ and some faithful $\K$-representation $\rho : \mbB \into \GL_n$.
+The reader is referred to the classics \cite{Margulis,PlatonovRapinchuk} for major results and literature on such groups.
+We briefly mention that the family of $S$-arithmetic groups includes important familiar objects, such as finitely generated free groups, crystallographic groups, and many lattices in products of (real, complex, and $p$-adic) semisimple Lie groups.

+Given $n\geq 2$, let $\PB_n$ denote the Borel subgroup of (upper) triangular matrices in the split semisimple group $\PGL_n$ of type $\mathtt{A}_{n-1}$.
+Our first theorem below answers negatively the arithmetic analoga of two questions arising from the study of Reidemeister spectra of connected soluble linear algebraic groups, initiated by Steinberg~\cite{SteinbergEndo} and continued recently by Bhunia and Bose \cite{BhuniaBose1,BhuniaBose2}; see below for the questions and a more thorough discussion.